 Should I apply Early Decision?

 If Columbia is your first-choice school—and you are willing to make a binding commitment to attend if admitted—we encourage you to consider applying Early Decision.
-Learn more about how this process works.
+Learn more about the Early Decision process.

 How do I apply for financial aid?

 The financial aid application process collects information about your family's income, assets, family composition and other circumstances.
-All requirements are detailed on the Financial Aid & Educational Financing website.
+All requirements and submission instructions are detailed on the Financial Aid & Educational Financing website.
 Learn more about affordability and aid at Columbia.

 What if I need an application deadline extension?

 We understand that students personally affected by natural disasters, community disturbances or other extenuating circumstances may have challenges in completing their applications on time; they are invited to email us at email@example.com if their application will be arriving late.

 - Autobiographical information